Over 300,000 South African Children May Have Dropped Out of Primary School During COVID-19

 The COVID-19 pandemic has disrupted education across the globe, and while schools have managed to carry on using online resources and dividing attendance days, some students have been unable to return to school as a result of this disruption.

-According to TimesLive, South Africa’s Minister of Basic Education, Angie Motshekga, confirmed this week that more than 300,000 children have potentially dropped out of primary schools across South Africa over a 6-month period, including the national lockdown.
+In November 2020, South Africa’s Minister of Basic Education, Angie Motshekga, confirmed that more than 300,000 children had potentially dropped out of primary schools across South Africa over a six-month period.

-Motshekga has stated that the national Department of Basic Education is working towards getting these children reinstated in school, and they are exploring several methods to encourage parents to prioritise their children’s education.
+In November Minister Motshekga stated that the national Department of Basic Education would be working towards getting children reinstated in school, and they would be exploring several methods to encourage parents to prioritise their children’s education.

 “[We] encourage parents to send absent learners to school.
 Through telephone calls, SMSs, local radio stations, and home visits, dates for returning of respective grades are timeously communicated to parents and learners.
 A demerit system is used on learners who are absent without valid reasons,” she said.